AlexandreTunstall/CodeSurgeon/CodeSurgeon/README.md

 ﻿# CodeSurgeon

-This is the main project, containing the code that actually installs patches.
+The main project, containing the data structures used to store patches in memory and the functionality that applies those data structures to dnlib modules.